 MEALS FOR MONOLOGUES

-We're doing things a little differently this year, but now actors nationwide can participate in our annual charity event, inspired by members of the Casting Society of America.
+Just like last year, actors nationwide can now participate in our annual charity event, inspired by members of the Casting Society of America.

 It’s a completely open call, allowing actors from anywhere to upload a monologue or scene for our casting office to review.